Bas Oppenheim

 - Building with contemporary, platform-appropriate technologies.

-My work
+Selected work

 I work at the intersection of mental health, ethics, and technology.
 In much of this practice, ethical, scientific, and technical factors are treated as constraints after a concept has already been defined.
 In my work, they are part of the conceptual design itself: they inspire, shape, and constrain the concept from the beginning.
 This approach leads to software that is both responsible and innovative.